phpmyadmin/phpmyadmin/config.rst

     work with master / foreign – tables (see :config:option:`$cfg['Servers'][$i]['pmadb']`).

     If you tried to set this
-    up and it does not work for you, have a look on the "Structure" page of one database where you would like to use it.
+    up and it does not work for you, have a look on the :guilabel:`Structure` page of one database where you would like to use it.
 You will find a link that will analyze why those features have been disabled.